growi-dev/blog_content/_drafts/The-Slow-Learner.md

 In this post I'd like to tell the story of my personal learning experience and how it got me started on my journey to become a software architect.
 ## How it all started
 I've been writing code since I was 12 years old.
 First I was just tinkering with computers to make the latest games run on my dad's PC.
 That was the era of the Intel  80386 and MS DOS.
-It was the prehistoric time before the Web was readily available in my little corner of the world
+It was the prehistoric time before the Web was readily available in my little corner of the world and knowledge of computers was something that made you stand out.

 In school I met a friend who owned his own Commodore 64